Be in the Know

 Personal Trainers are the backbone of the health and fitness industry and if you were to walk into gym or health club, chances are personal trainers will be one of the first people you see and hear.

 The role of a personal trainer is one of the most sought after in the fitness industry and there’s no shortage of people wanting to join this exciting and rewarding profession.
 Everyone who decides that becoming a personal trainer is definitely for them will have their own individual motivations and reasons for embarking on this journey.
-However, one of the most common motivations we hear from students working towards their personal trainer course is a burning desire to help people.
+However, one of the most common motivations we hear from students working towards their personal training course is a burning desire to help people.

 Traditionally, personal trainers have always worked exclusively from gyms, health clubs and leisure centres.
 However, more recently, the online space has exploded and so it’s now possible for trainers to work with their clients remotely from literally anywhere in the world.
 And we mean anywhere!
 We regularly speak to PT’s that work only online and who are providing remote programming and nutrition coaching for their clients from exotic spaces far and wide, including Dubai, Bali, Marbella and Sydney, to name a few.